How to move to the Netherlands

 Once you've signed your lease, check what's included.
 In many cases, you'll need to set up utilities yourself.

-You will have the choice between several energy providers, so it’s worth comparing tariffs early.
-Water, on the other hand, is assigned by region.
+You'll have a choice between several energy providers, so it's worth comparing tariffs early on comparison sites.
+Water, on the other hand, is assigned by region — you don't get to choose.

 KPN and VodafoneZiggo are the most popular internet providers, and contract terms typically run for about 12 months.